1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 When should I see a doctor?

-If you experience high fever, severe abdominal pain, persistent nausea/vomiting, or significant changes in bowel habits.
+Seek medical attention if you experience high fever, severe abdominal pain, persistent nausea or vomiting, or major changes in bowel habits.

 Can surgery fix it?

-For recurrent or complicated cases, surgical removal of the affected colon segment can prevent future flare-ups.
+Yes.
+In recurrent or complicated cases, surgery to remove the affected portion of the colon may be performed to prevent future flare-ups.

 Related Blogs